 If you have 10 days plus for your holiday then driving to Cap d’Agde can be very relaxing.
 It also will make it much easier if you wish to go outside of the resort to the very large hypermarket.
 If you plan also to enjoy some driving around Agde and the Languedoc region, a car will be very useful.

 I do make frequent stops and I do not exceed the speed limit as I tow a caravan, usually keeping to around 60 mph.
 Using the motorways we’ve calculated the distance as around 780 miles from Calais to Le Cap.
-With 3 brief petrol/loo/snack stops we could do the journey in 12 hours keeping within the speed limit.
+With 3 brief petrol/loo/snack stops, we could do the journey in 12 hours keeping within the speed limit.
 So glad we don’t have to make the journey every year, now that we have made this place our home!!”

-Parking is not really a problem if you are based in the camp site because you are allocated your own spot and which is plenty big enough for a car and other vehicle/s.
 If you are renting an apartment then parking can be an issue and you are thus advised to find out when you book what the parking situation is and if you have an allocated space.

 If you are staying in one of the hotels such as Natureva Spa or the Oz Inn Hotel, a parking space is normally supplied.
 Just ensure that you state that you have parked a care and have your registration license plate number on hand to inform reception.

-Car insurance – Its is essential that you make sure you car covered for European travel insurance i.e. to cover all the countries through which you may drive.
+Car insurance – Its is essential that you make sure your car is covered for European travel insurance i.e. to cover all the countries through which you may drive.
 If you are flying into France such as from the States and will only drive in France, then French cover is certainly enough in this instance.
 Many of you though like to drive from locations such as the UK, Germany and Italy.

 You are required by law to have the following when driving in France